The quick answer

-- Limited companies have directors and they are not normally liable for the company debts unless they have specifically guaranteed them for example a bank may have asked for a personal guarantee.
+- Limited companies have directors and they are not normally liable for the company debts unless they have specifically guaranteed them, for example, a bank may have asked for a personal guarantee.

 The word ‘limited’ in limited company describes the fact that company liabilities are restricted to the company itself and not the owners or directors personally.
-So, if the limited company fails and goes into liquidation like it or not the directors can just walk away.
+So, if the limited company fails and goes into liquidation, like it or not, the directors can just walk away.

-The advantage to an LLP is the limited liability but the disadvantage is you have to file accounts at Companies House.
-The tax rates are the same on an LLP compared to a partnership.
+The advantage to an LLP is the limited liability but the disadvantage is that you have to file accounts at Companies House.
+The tax rates are the same on an LLP as compared to a partnership.